ekirill/jwt-auth-example/README.md

 Login and logout methods are provided.
 These methods store and delete auth cookies.
 Two api url with different permissions are created for showcase.
 See **tests/test_app.py** as usage examples.

+#TODO
+The system requires invalidation mechanism.
+For example, when user permissions change we should store his login somewhere.
+Next time he accesses our api, we should update his JWT cookie.